 To strengthen ongoing access to and participation in the MITP, a new online referral system was implemented during SFY 2019.
 Anyone who suspects a child under the age of three has a developmental delay, exhibits atypical behaviors, or has been diagnosed with a special health care need can submit a referral at https://referral.mditp.org/.
-The referral is sent electronically to the appropriate local program.
-This online referral system will continue to be an integral part of the MITP public awareness strategy as well as provide clear messaging about the goals of early intervention for young children with disabilities and their families in Maryland.
+The referral is sent electronically to the

-To strengthen family partnerships the MSDE DEI/SES B-K team updated and expanded the Parent Information Series, providing in-depth evidence-based information about intervention and preschool special education practices.
+To strengthen family partnerships, the MSDE DEI/SES B-K team updated and expanded the Parent Information Series, providing in-depth information about evidence-based early intervention and preschool special education practices.
 This six-part series includes information specific to early intervention services, parental rights, the IFSP process, family choice at age three, preschool special education services through an IEP, and early childhood transitions in Maryland.

-Federal and State Monitoring of Continuous Program Performance: A Framework for Assessing Program Effectiveness
+Federal and State Monitoring and Continuous Program Performance: A Framework for Assessing Program Effectiveness